1912 FA Cup final: Replay summary

 Albion's run in the cup, combined with several postponements from the early part of the season, meant that they were forced to play seven games in ten days at the end of the campaign.
-This included an away match at Everton on 22 April, inbetween the final and the replay.
+This included an away match at Everton on 22 April, in between the final and the replay.
 Albion lost the match 3–0 with a reserve side and were fined £150 by the Football League for fielding a weakened team, although nine of the eleven players had previously played in the league for the first team.

 To the frustration of the supporters the play during the replay was not much better than the original match.
 WBA's tactics had improved and they had the better of the play through most of the match, but they failed to take their chances when they were presented.
 Pailor and Shearman missed a centring pass provided by Jephcott.
 Later in the second half Pailor almost got a shot past Cooper, who failed to control the ball, Glendinning saved the situation for Barnsley by kicking the ball into touch.
 Barnsley also tested the WBA goal, mainly Bartrop on the right wing.
 One of his shots in the first half had to be cleared off the line by Baddeley after Pearson fumbled the save.